-Contact hours: Four hours per week lectures - 14 Weeks = 56 contact hours
+Contact hours: 4 hours per week lectures - 14 Weeks = 56 contact hours

-Course Content: The Course will cover inter alia the following areas: The Scope and Nature of Alternative Dispute Resolution (ADR); The goals of ADR; Same as Conciliation and Mediation Main Methods of Dispute Resolution in terms of Litigation and Negotiation; Approach to Negotiation; The Negotiation process; Convening a Negotiation process; Fact-finding and advisory awards; Positional and interest based bargaining; Communication skills; Managing the interaction; Negotiation and litigation compared and Legal aspects of Negotiation.
+Course Content: The Course will cover inter alia the following areas: The Scope and Nature of Alternative Dispute Resolution (ADR); The goals of ADR; Same as Conciliation and Mediation.
+Main Methods of Dispute Resolution in terms of Litigation and Negotiation; Approach to Negotiation; The Negotiation process; Convening a Negotiation process; Fact-finding and advisory awards; Positional and interest based bargaining; Communication skills; Managing the interaction; Negotiation and litigation compared and Legal aspects of Negotiation.

-Assessment Strategies: Continuous assessment (minimum of two tests and two assignments) will contribute forty percent (40%) to the final mark.
+Assessment Strategies: Continuous assessment (minimum of two tests and two assignments) will contribute forty per cent (40%) to the final mark.
 Examination: The Course will be examined with a two hour paper at the end of the first semester.
-The examination mark will contribute sixty percent (60%) to the final mark.
-The student must obtain at least 40 % in the examination to pass, irrespective of the continuous assessment mark.
+The examination mark will contribute sixty per cent (60%) to the final mark.
+The student must obtain at least 40 % in the examination to pass, irrespective of the continuous assessment mark.1x 3 hour paper.

-F.9.7 Course Title: CONCILIATION AND MEDIATION
+F.9.7 CONFLICT MANAGEMENT AND DISPUTE RESOLUTION Course Title:

-Course Code: LPCM 2411
+Course Code: LPCM 2410

+NQF level: Contact hours:

-Contact hours: Four hours per week lectures - 14 Weeks = 56 contact hours
+4 hours per week lectures - 14 Weeks = 56 contact hours